Common name: hawksbill turtle

 Scientific name: Eretmochelys imbricata

 Conservation status: This species is listed as Endangered in Queensland (Nature Conservation Act 1992) and Vulnerable nationally (Environment Protection and Biodiversity Conservation Act 1999).
-It is ranked as a critical priority under the department's Back on Track species prioritisation framework.

 The hawksbill turtle is olive-green or brown above, richly variegated with reddish-brown, dark brown and black.
 The scales of head and face are often dark with pale contrasting sutures (lines between the scales) and it is cream to yellowish below (the plastron).
 Hawksbill turtle hatchlings are a brown-black colour.
 There are four costal scales on each side of the shell (refer to the Marine Turtle Field Guide).
 The adult females' average carapace (shell) length is 82cm and weight is 50kg.
 The hawksbill turtle has a distinctive parrot-like beak.